Maximilian Götz

-Maximilian Götz (born 4 February 1986) is a German racing driver.
+Maximilian "Maxi" Götz (born 4 February 1986) is a German racing driver.
 He has competed in such series as International Formula Master and the Formula 3 Euro Series.
 He won the 2003 Formula BMW ADAC season, taking six victories.
-He also won the 2021 Deutsche Tourenwagen Masters by finishing three points ahead of Liam Lawson in the drivers' championship.
+He also won the 2021 Deutsche Tourenwagen Masters, in a highly controversial fashion, by finishing three points ahead of Liam Lawson in the drivers' championship.

 Career

 IMSA SportsCar Championship

 On January 5, 2022, Alegra Motorsports announced that Götz would compete alongside Linus Lundqvist, Daniel Morad and Michael de Quesada in the #28 Mercedes for the 2022 24 Hours of Daytona.

 FIA World Endurance Championship

 In 2023, Goetz began a partnership with Scuderia Cameron Glickenhaus, appearing as a guest of the team at the pre-season WEC Prologue.